ujihisa/okta-scim-beta/README.md

 ### /Schemas API endpoint

-Okta does not currently make queries against the `/Schemas` endpoint, but has plans to do so soon.
+Okta does not currently make queries against the `/Schemas` endpoint, but this functionality is being planned.

 Here is the specification for the `/Schemas` endpoint, from [section 4](https://tools.ietf.org/html/rfc7644#section-4) of [RFC 7644](https://tools.ietf.org/html/rfc7644):